OliverLaaksoHY/Cinematography_Rater/pylint-raport.md

 users.py:48:0: C0116: Missing function or method docstring (missing-function-docstring) users.py:54:0: C0116: Missing function or method docstring (missing-function-docstring)
 ```
-## Let's go through the rapport and justify, why certain things havent been fixed in the application:
+## Let's go through the raport and justify, why certain pylint-notices have not been fixed in the application:

 ### Docstring-notices, similar to: